aldermanwhitney/AndroidChess/README.md

 AndroidChess/AndroidChess36/app/src/main/java/

 Features:
--Move a piece using touch input
+-Move a piece using touch input\n
--Undo a move
+-Undo a move\n
 -Resign and request/accept a Draw
 -Implement AI to make a move
 -Record Chess games and offer to store file at the end of a game